robertgallup/KENBAK-KBbintxt/README.md

 *-r, \-\-raw* : Outputs just numeric bytes without file name header<br />
 *-s, \-\-strip* : Strips trailing zeros from the listing and terminates with an "e"<br />*-x, \-\-hex_format* : Outputs numbers in hexadecimal rather than octal<br />*-v, \-\-version* : Outputs version information<br />
 <br />
-*infile* : Path to input .bmp file.
+*infile* : Path to input file.
 May use a list or wild cards for multiple files<br />

 ### Example:

 ``` bash
 $ python3 KBbintxt.py blink.bin
 ```
 Process the file *blink.bin*.
-Display all 256 bytes as in octal format.
+Display all 256 bytes in octal format.

 ### Output: